CodeYourFuture/syllabus-archive/finalproject/intro.md

 - How to `build a complete full-stack application`
 - Understanding `how each part of an application relates` to each other
 - What it means to work on a `feature`
-- How to work with `GIT in a team setting`
+- How to work with `Git` in a team setting
 - How to write `readable code`

 Communication skills: